linode/docs/docs/platform/billing-and-payments.md

 ## Payment Methods

 We accept Visa, MasterCard, Discover, and American Express.
-We also accept checks and money orders (which *must* be in USD) made out to "Linode, LLC" and sent to our [office address](http://www.linode.com/contact#contact-address).
+We also accept PayPal, as well as checks and money orders (which *must* be in USD) made out to "Linode, LLC" and sent to our [office address](http://www.linode.com/contact#contact-address).
 Please [contact support](/docs/support) before paying with check or money order.
-Note that we do not accept bank/wire transfers, and we have no plans to support PayPal at this time.
+Note that we do not accept bank/wire transfers.

+{: .note }
+>PayPal payments can only be made **after** an account is opened with an initial payment from a credit or debit card.

 If you overpay, credit will be applied to your account; this allows you to prepay if desired.
 Service credit is always used before charging the credit card on file for ongoing service.